StuyPulse/java-edu-2017/README.md

 interest a lot, and instead of copy+pasting the code to do it, we'd like to put that code in a method and just say `calculateInterestOn(x, y, z)` whenever we need to.
-You don't need a bank account to calculate interest on a loan, thought&emdash;it's just math.
+You don't need a bank account to calculate interest on a loan, though--it's just math.
 For this kind of case, we can make a `static` method.

 **I know that's a lot of text, but read it carefully.
 You can't tl;dr `static`.**